HerbVar-Network/analysis_and_paper_template/README.md

-# README (temporary, to fill out as needed for each folder)
+# README

+A template R Project for HerbVar Team members to analyze data and produce a manuscript all in one place